christianjc/SortingVisualizer/README.md

 This prerequesites are for both users and developers.
 Before you begin, ensure you have the following software installed on your system:
 -   **Java Development Kit (JDK) 11 or newer**: Required to compile and run Java applications.
 [Download JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
 -   **JavaFX SDK 11 or newer**: Required for JavaFX applications.
 [Download JavaFX SDK](https://gluonhq.com/products/javafx/)

+## Setup
+### Download JavaFX SDK
+1. Download the JavaFX SDK for your operating system from the [OpenJFX Downloads](https://gluonhq.com/products/javafx/) page.
+2. Extract the downloaded archive to a convenient location on your machine.

 ## For Users